Trump trade war delivers farm boom in Brazil, gloom in Iowa

 But for the time being, Trump trade policies are handing precious market share, money and momentum to Brazil, the United States’ most formidable agricultural competitor.
 Some fear the lost ground will be hard to reclaim.

-“Bad news on tariffs in the U.S. is good news for them,” Robert Crain, general manager for the Americas for equipment dealer AGCO Corp, said about Brazilian farmers in an interview at the Iowa show.
+“Bad news on tariffs in the U.S. is good news for them,” Robert Crain, general manager for the Americas for equipment dealer AGCO Corp (AGCO.N), said about Brazilian farmers in an interview at the Iowa show.

 (For a graphic on the diverging fortunes of farmers in the United States and Brazil, see: tmsnrt.rs/2CAOKWr)